Zioq/Local-Business-Project-GraduationProejct/README.md

 Also, for owner or manager I develop more `User-friendly UI` to manage order or menu.

 ### GIT CASE SENSTIVIE PROBLEM (BEFORE RUN THIS PROGRAM, PLEASE READ THIS CAREFULLY)
-For case sensitive setting problem in the git, some of file name was changed automatically.
+If you get this file through My Github Repository, there was an case sensitive setting problem in the git, some of file name was changed automatically.
 Please change some files' name under list.
 I'm so sorry for unconvenience.
 - Go to the file: front-end -> components -> Home.
 Please change the file name `renderingHTML` to `RenderingHTML`